FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 - SUN OVEN® Cookbook a specialty cookbook featuring 40 of our favorite recipes, techniques, and tricks of the trade to inspire your taste buds as you focus the sun on delicious meals

 Bags and Backpacks

 Who doesn’t love a good bag or backpack?
 I like having them in different sizes.
-In fact, some small tactical bags are a million times better than any purse you are going to find and they cost $30!
+In fact, some small tactical bags are a million times better than any purse you are going to find!
 No designer handbag for this gal.
 I need something I won’t feel bad if it gets dirty or some gun oil on it.

 For someone that travels a lot or wants a pack that can handle a bulletproof plate, the GoRuck is an option.
 Sure the price tag can be a bit hard to swallow for some, but it is made in the USA by hand and comes with an exceptional warranty.
 Consider how much money a person can spend if they go through a backpack every few years.
 A GoRuck is going to stand the test of time, and it is designed to protect valuables.
 If you have a nice laptop, gun, and other gear, why not protect it with something designed to withstand a bomb blast?